-Outcomes Focus for Learning Students will be expected to 17.0 explain how the interaction of demand and supply influences the market 17.8 understand and Terminology used with this outcome includes: correctly use relevant terminology discretionary income profit maximization equilibrium return of investment (ROI) income effect shortage law of demand substitution effect law of supply surplus profit Examples of how the forms of analysis (see outcome 2.0) may be integrated in this outcome include: Evidence - When do we know if a producer has supplied too much of their product?
+Outcomes Focus for Learning Students will be expected to 17.0 explain how the interaction of demand and supply influences the market 17.7 understand and Terminology used with this outcome includes: correctly use relevant terminology discretionary income equilibrium return of investment (ROI) income effect law of demand substitution effect law of supply surplus profit - Evidence - When do we know if a producer has supplied too much of their product?
 Comparison - Why is a surplus bad for both consumers and producers?
 Causality - What will happen if price is decreased / increased?
 Significance - Why is equilibrium such an important economic concept?
 Perspectives - When there is a shortage, who is impacted the most: consumers or producers?
 Values - If a producer can sell at a higher price, should they?
 Why?
 By the completion of this outcome students should understand that the interaction of demand and supply helps to establish a fair price for consumers while minimizing waste for producers.
 Sample Performance Indicator(s) When a product goes on sale, what does it mean for (i) consumers, and (ii) producers?
 Why might a producer choose to increase price?
 What risk is the producer taking?
 Under what condition will the substitution effect be observed?
 Why?